aristanetworks/avd/ansible_collections/arista/avd/docs/pyavd.md

   ~ that can be found in the LICENSE file.
   -->

-# pyavd
+# PyAVD

-!!! warning
-    pyavd is in beta phase.
-Please do not use for production.
-Everything is subject to change.

-Pyavd is a python package providing some of the features from the `arista.avd` Ansible collection without requiring Ansible.
-Pyavd leverages the same logic as the Ansible collection, so the generated outputs should be exactly the same based on the same inputs.
+PyAVD is a python package providing some of the features from the `arista.avd` Ansible collection without requiring Ansible.
+PyAVD leverages the same logic as the Ansible collection, so the generated outputs should be exactly the same based on the same inputs.

-Pyavd does not provide any inventory or variable management, so pyavd cannot replace a full Ansible based solution by itself.
-Pyavd could serve as an element in larger framework.
+PyAVD does not provide any inventory or variable management, so PyAVD cannot replace a full Ansible based solution by itself.
+PyAVD could serve as an element in larger framework.

 Supported features:

 - Validation of inputs based on the [`eos_designs` input schema](../roles/eos_designs/docs/input-variables.md).
-- Generation of "avd_facts" and "structured config" to be used in other pyavd functions.
+- Generation of "avd_facts" and "structured config" to be used in other PyAVD functions.
 - Validation of "structured config" based on the [`eos_cli_config_gen` input schema](../roles/eos_cli_config_gen/docs/input-variables.md).
 - Generation of device configuration.
 - Generation of device documentation.